jtakayama/makahiki/doc/installation-makahiki-vagrant-troubleshooting.rst

 This section contains troubleshooting and configuration instructions for a Makahiki installation on Vagrant.
 Throughout this guide, a ``%`` prompt represents the virtual machine command prompt.

+If you were linked here from :ref:`section-installation-makahiki-vagrant-quickstart`, you should jump to the section specific to your problem.

+  * If **Copying locale settings to /etc/bash.bashrc** failed, go to :ref:`troubleshooting-bash-bashrc-and-utf-8-encodings`.
+  * If **Copying settings to pg_hba.conf** failed, go to :ref:`troubleshooting-postgresql`.
+  * If **Creating /home/vagrant/makahiki_env.sh** failed, go to :ref:`troubleshooting-makahiki-env-sh`.
+  * If **Appending to /home/vagrant/.bashrc** failed, go to :ref:`troubleshooting-bashrc`.

+.. about-nano:

 About nano
 ----------